Portland: Which Way Is Up on iOS?

 Theory of Operation

-establishes a timer that fires periodically, calling its own
+At startup, the application delegate establishes a timer that fires

 If you click on

-There are only three interesting objects: the main window, a label that
+four interesting objects: the view controller, the main view, a label

 Since Interface Builder doesn’t know anything about OCaml (at least not

-yet), it gets its information from the header files for your wrapper
+yet), it gets its information from the header files for the wrapper

 classes.
 Note that you need wrappers only for OCaml classes that are